SciML/Surrogates.jl/docs/src/gek.md

 ## Gradient Enhanced Kriging Surrogate Tutorial (ND)

-First of all let's define the function we are going to build a surrogate for.
+First of all, let's define the function we are going to build a surrogate for.

 ```@example GEK_ND
 using Plots # hide